Revisiting Process versus Product Metrics: a Large Scale Analysis: CONCLUSION AND DISCUSSION

 Much prior work in software analytics has focused on in-the-small studies that used a few dozen projects or less.
-Here we checked what happens when we take specific conclusions, generated from analytics in-the-small, then review those conclusions using analytics in-the-large.
-While some conclusions remain the same (e.g. process metrics generate better predictors than process metrics for defects), other conclusions change (e.g. learning methods like logistic regression that work well in-the-small perform comparatively much worse when applied in-the-large).
+Here we checked what happens when we take specific conclusions generated from analytics in-the-small, then review those conclusions using analytics in-the-large.
+While some conclusions remain the same (e.g., process metrics generate better predictors than product metrics for defects), other conclusions change (e.g., learning methods like logistic regression that work well in-the-small perform comparatively much worse when applied in-the-large).

-Issues that may not be critical in-the-small become significant problems in-the large.
-For example, recalling \fig{rank_attr}, we can say that what seems to be an important metric, in-the-small, can prove to be very unimportant when we start reasoning in-the-large.
-Further, when reasoning in-the-large, variability in predictions becomes a concern.
-Finally, certain systems issues seem unimportant in-the-small.
-But when scaling up to in-the-large, it becomes a critical issue that product metrics are an order of magnitude to harder to manage.
-We listed above one case study where the systems requirements needed for product metrics meant that, very nearly, we almost did not deliver scientific research in a timely manner.
+We find here that issues that may not seem critical in-the-small become significant problems in-the-large.
+For example: \bi \item Recalling \fig{rank_attr}, we can say that what seems to be an important metric, in-the-small, can prove to be very unimportant when we start reasoning in-the-large. \item Further, when reasoning in-the-large, variability in predictions becomes a concern. \ei Thus when researchers or industry practitioners attempt to: \bi \item Generate guidelines or best practices to either train new researchers or developers; \item Create tools for quality measurements, guide developers to follow best practices or helping developers or researchers in other ways; \item Study data to find general defect-related trends/properties of open-source projects; \ei then it is better to use findings from in-the-large analysis.
+The reason being, if the lessons learned change from project to project, it will be very hard to generate guidelines or create tools that are stable enough for an organization.
+This is an issue since: \bi \item If the guidelines or tools are not stable, then developers or researchers will lose trust in those tools. \item Also, when trying to find general trends in software projects, trends found from an in-the-small study might change when the selected projects are changed and thus, those will not be general trends but project specific trends. \item We found that certain systems issues seem unimportant in-the-small.
+However, when scaling up to in-the-large, it becomes a critical issue that product metrics are an order of magnitude to harder to manage.
+We listed one case study above where the systems requirements needed for product metrics meant that, very nearly, we almost did not deliver scientific research in a timely manner. \ei